Sovereign-Labs/sovereign-sdk/sov-modules/sov-modules-impl/examples/value-setter/README.md

 ### 2. Functionality:
 The `admin` (specified in the `ValueSetter` genesis) can update a single `u32` value by creating `CallMessage::SetValue(new_value)` message.
 Anyone can query the module state with `QueryMessage::GetValue` message.

+Please, check comments in the `genesis.rs, call.rs & query.rs` for implementation details.